 As is the case with other intramedullary spinal tumours plain films and CT have little to offer in the diagnosis and characterisation of spinal gangliogliomas.
 None the less a few features may be visible, including:

 - bony remodelling

 - remodelling of the pedicle or posterior arch

 - cord expansion may be visible on CT and vague enhancement may also be seen following contrast administration

-Gangliogliomas of the spinal cord typically involve long segments of spinal cord, often extending for greater than eight vertebral body segments.
+Gangliogliomas of the spinal cord typically involve long segments of the spinal cord, often extending for greater than eight vertebral body segments.
 They are commonly eccentric in location.
-Approximately half (46%) of these tumours contain tumoral cysts3.
+Approximately half (46%) of these tumours contain tumoral cysts 3.

 - high intensity

 - surrounding oedema is uncommon

 - T1 C+ (Gd): most demonstrate patchy enhancement, however up to 15% cases may demonstrate no enhancement 2